Singapore Airlines Silver Kris Lounge San Francisco

 There’s something extremely charming about Colombo Airport, that makes it feel both tropical and straight out of the 1970s.

 Since we already had our connecting boarding passes and security is at each individual gate, we headed to the Araliya Lounge, which is the contract lounge Cathay Pacific uses in Colombo.
+Of course, if you wouldn’t otherwise have access, there are a couple of alternative options in Colombo available to anyone with a credit card with lounge access.

 At the entrance the Sri Lankan Airlines employee manning the desk ask us for our invitations.
 Hmmm, we don’t have invitations, so we showed her our boarding passes.
 She asked why we didn’t have invitations and explained we were transit passengers.
 She asked where we were transitting from, and we said Singapore.
 She was so confused that she let out a loud sigh, said “I don’t know what’s going on,” and waved us in.